strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 and [3202 (HTTPS)](sample-configs/step-2/auth-server/server/config.json#L6-L7).

->We do not not use the default auth server ports because we want to assign consistent ports throughout the demo.
+>We do not not use the default auth server ports because we want to assign consistent ports throughout the entire demo.

 #####Verify the port changes